weka511/astro/README.md

  * planet.py  Repository for basic data about planets
  * solar.py   Model for solar irradiation
- * slices.py  Slices of Mars's interior
+ * slices.py  Slices of Mars' interior